sfritzell/Voyant-Tutorial/topics/4-defaults.md

 A distribution graph displaying the frequency of terms accross documents in a corpus (or segements in a document).

 Each series in the graph is coloured according to the word it represents.
-A legend at the top of the graph displays which words are associated with which colours.
+A legend at the top of the graph displays which words are associated with which colors.
 Clicking on words in the legend will affect their visibility in the graph.
 Hovering over any point in the graph activates a popup with information about that point, including the word, its frequency, and the document or document segment.
-For corpora consisting of multiple documents, like ours, double-clicking on a point allows you to "drill down" or view the frequency of that word accross a document within the corpus.
+For corpora consisting of multiple documents, like ours, double-clicking on a point allows you to "drill down" or view the frequency of that word accross a single document within the corpus.

 If you would like to specify what terms are displayed on the graph, you can do so using the search box at the bottom of the tool panel.